 Kohla's Vacuum Base Zero climbing skins are made without "traditional" skin glue, which certainly sets them apart from the masses.
-They aren't the first or the only skins to use silicone base "adhesive", but are currently the most widely available.
 This design is appealing because it theoretically does better with wet conditions and is, in the long run, easier to maintain.
-In our experience, the silicone base definitely has its pros and cons.
-Read the full review below for more information.
+In our experience, the silicone base has its pros and cons.

 In our head to head glide testing, we were able to agree across the test team pretty closely.
 The fabric side of the Vacuum Base Zero is right in the middle of the pack.
 Whether the snow is dry or wet, you won't notice great amounts of resistance to forward progress.

-Comparatively, the glide is virtually indistinguishable from that of the Best Buy Black Diamond Glidelite Mix or the Black Diamond Ultralite Mix.
-The Editors' Choice Contour Hybrid Mix and the Top Pick Pomoca Climb Pro Mohair both glide quite a bit better than the Kohla skins.
+Comparatively, the glide is virtually indistinguishable from that of the current Best Buy.
 Glide is easy to underestimate, for beginning skinners.
 The energy required to slide your skins forward can add up to a considerable amount.
 Weight your choices in favor of glide, given the option.
 We approve of the glide characteristics of the Kohla.

-In this category, the Kohla Vacuum Base Zero really stands out.
-That silicone adhesive is truly unique within our test roster.
-We used one other set of silicone skins in an earlier review cycle, and liked them then too, overall.
+In this category, the Vacuum Base Zero really stands out, and the silicone adhesive is truly unique within our test roster.
+We used another set of silicone skins in an earlier review cycle and a different, iterative improvement more recently.
+We like them all, overall.
 As compared to "regular" skin glue, the silicone base of these is more durable and requires less maintenance, in the long run.
 On any given tour, though, you are more likely to need to perform some sort of adjustment or reapplication.
 You can literally wash these skins in your sink at home.
 If your kid wraps the cat in your Kohla skins, you simply rinse off the hair with soap and water.
 You definitely cannot do that with traditional glued skins.
 On the other hand, almost regardless of temperatures and moisture content, you are more likely to experience ski/skin delamination out in the backcountry with the siliconed Kohla Vacuum.
 This is annoying and time consuming but is easily resolved with a ski-off, skin cleaning rest break.

 The adhesive design informs the ease of use.
 Like we mention above, you have a choice to make.
 Do you want in-field fiddling in exchange for toss-it-in-the-corner at home ease?
 Or would you rather take some care and put in some work at home and get better field performance?
 With other minor usability concerns, this seems to be the question informing ones choice of the Kohla or not.

-We tested long enough to discover that, if you lose a traditionally glued skin once about every five days of skinning, you will lose your Kohla Vacuum skin once about every one day of skinning.
-Essentially, you are going to remount your Kohla skins about five times more frequently than your regular glued skins, all else equal.
-Now, regular glued skins degrade with time and use, while the silicone base of the Kohla does not.
+We tested long enough to discover that, if you lose a traditionally glued skin once about every five days of skinning, you will lose your Kohla Vacuum twice for every five days of skinning.
+Essentially, you are going to remount your Kohla skins about twice as frequently as your regular glued skins, all else equal.
+Now, regular glued skins degrade with time and use, while the silicone base of the Kohla basically does not.
 If you are sloppy with maintenance and replacement of your regular glued skins, you will kick them off more frequently, while skin adhesion failure of the Kohla will not appreciably change with clumsy maintenance.
-Our test team went "round and round" on the question of "well, is the silicone better than regular glue?"
+Our test team went "'round and 'round" on the question of "well, is the silicone better than regular glue?"
 We didn't heartily agree, but the consensus is that regular glue is a little better.
 We'd rather, overall, deal with the glue maintenance at home than in the field.

 Choose the Kohla Vacuum Base Zero if you want skins that will last a long time with absolutely no at-home maintenance.
 You will pay for that ease with more frequent in-field issues, but those in-field issues are easily resolved.
-Traditional glued skins, like the Editors' Choice Contour Hybrid Mix, require some love at home but work better in the wild.
+Traditional glued skins require some love at home but work better in the wild.

 All skins collect ice and snow, on the fabric side, in some conditions.
 The biggest variable that informs this, over the long term, is waxing of your skins.
 Waxed skins resist icing better than nonwaxed skins, by far.
 There are more subtle differences, mainly in the balance and presence of nylon vs. mohair and the factory pretreatment of the skins, that inform icing proclivity.

 With all this in mind, the mohair/nylon blend of the Kohla Vacuum seems to resist icing as well as most will need.
-Fully nylon skins like the Black Diamond Ascension and the G3 Alpinist High Traction resist icing the best, but that comes with other significant drawbacks.
-The Kohla Vacuum is right in line with the Editors' Choice Contour Hybrid and the Best Buy Black Diamond Mohair Mix, in terms of icing.
+Fully nylon skins and all plastic skins resist icing the best, but that comes with other significant drawbacks.

 Because skins are cut to the length and width of your skis, comparing exact dimensions and mass is problematic.
 We do indeed weigh and measure the skins but calibrate that, informally, against surface area to deduce actual relative weight and bulk.
 When we do that, the Kohla skins are among the more packable skins we assessed.